madisongh/rk-misc-tools/README.md

 This package uses CMake for building.

 ## Dependencies
-This package depends on systemd, libz, libedit, and the UAPI headers from the Rockchip kernel.
+This package depends on systemd, libz, libedit, the UAPI headers from the Rockchip kernel, and the Rockchip OP-TEE client library and headers.

 # License
 Distributed under license.
 See the [LICENSE](LICENSE) file for details.